-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us or your primary care provider.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or get approval from us or your primary care provider.
 The providers that give you care as part of the study do not need to be network providers.